Thursday, December 27, 2012

 Weather Forecast ???

-The problem with weather is that is doesn't always adhere to the forecast.
-With very good conditions forecast we made our decision to clear out of Panama.
+The problem with the weather is that it doesn't always adhere to the forecast.
+With very good conditions forecast, we made our decision to clear out of Panama.
 We actually cleared out on Tuesday with a planned departure on Thursday.
-Wednesday was the official Independence Day ( from Spain) in Panama, although they moved the actual holiday to Monday for the long weekend.
-We didn't want to chance the government offices being closed on Wednesday so we cleared early.
+Wednesday was the official Independence Day (from Spain) in Panama, although they moved the actual holiday to Monday for the long weekend.
+We didn't want to chance the government offices being closed on Wednesday, so we cleared early.

 Typical House - This With Upgraded Roof - Location, Location, Location